-Polly

-Bachelor of Arts in Cultural Studies and English
+Polly Bachelor of Arts in Cultural Studies and English

-In Cultural Studies, you will analyse film, social media, graphic novels, art, fashion, sport, everyday activities, and more, with the aim of understanding how complex our culture is and how it shapes our identity.
+In Cultural Studies, you will analyse film, social media, graphic novels, art, fashion, sport, and everyday activities with the aim of understanding how complex our culture is and how it shapes our identity.
 This subject, like culture, is highly flexible; you can construct your own degree and choose to dive into what interests you the most.